-The investment climate for mining in Mongolia has suffered significant deterioration over the last few years and particularly over the last three months.
+The investment climate for mining in Mongolia has suffered significant deterioration over the last few years.
 In December, 2012, the Government tabled a draft mining law which includes an increased effective tax rate for "strategic" deposits to 50% and increased bureaucracy and lack of clarity in the administration of the proposed law.
 The Government of Mongolia is also continuing its call for increased control of the massive \$6 billion Oyu Tolgoi copper-gold project as that project is about to start commercial production and despite the Government signing a definitive Investment Agreement with the project shareholders before the start of construction.
-The IPO for the company controlling the country's large

-Tavan Tolgoi coal project has also been put on hold and the respected COO of that company has been reported to have tendered his resignation.
+The IPO for the company controlling the country's large Tavan Tolgoi coal project has also been put on hold.
 A Presidential election will be held in Mongolia in June of this year and increased resource nationalism has become a popular platform for all candidates.